J. M. Barrie: Literary career

 Meanwhile, Barrie's attention turned increasingly to works for the theatre, beginning with a biography of Richard Savage, written by Barrie and H. B. Marriott Watson; it was performed only once and critically panned.
 He immediately followed this with Ibsen's Ghost, or Toole Up-to-Date (1891), a parody of Henrik Ibsen's dramas Hedda Gabler and Ghosts.
 Ghosts had been unlicensed in the UK until 1914, but had created a sensation at the time from a single "club" performance.

 The production of Ibsen's Ghost at Toole's Theatre in London was seen by William Archer, the translator of Ibsen's works into English.
 Apparently comfortable with the parody, he enjoyed the humour of the play and recommended it to others.
 Barrie's third play Walker, London (1892) resulted in his being introduced to a young actress named Mary Ansell.
 He proposed to her and they were married on 9 July 1894.
-Barrie bought her a Saint Bernard puppy, who played a part in the 1902 novel The Little White Bird.
+Barrie bought her a Saint Bernard puppy, Porthos, who played a part in the 1902 novel The Little White Bird.
 He used Ansell's first name for many characters in his novels.
 Barrie also authored Jane Annie, a comic opera for Richard D'Oyly Carte (1893), which failed; he persuaded Arthur Conan Doyle to revise and finish it for him.

 In 1901 and 1902, he had back-to-back successes; Quality Street was about a respectable, responsible old maid who poses as her own flirtatious niece to try to win the attention of a former suitor returned from the war.
-The Admirable Crichton was a critically acclaimed social commentary with elaborate staging, about an aristocratic family and their household servants whose social order is inverted after they are shipwrecked on a desert island.
+The Admirable Crichton was a critically acclaimed social commentary with elaborate staging about an aristocratic family and their household servants whose social order is inverted after they are shipwrecked on a desert island.
 Max Beerbohm thought it "quite the best thing that has happened, in my time, to the British theatre".